ONE DAY IN TAKAYAMA, JAPAN

 Here are our favourites:

 The Little Pyg (59 William St S, Dublin 2, D02 E521).
 Wow, what an unusual name!
-This restaurant is inside Dublin’s Powerscourt Townhouse Centre, and they are proud to serve authentic Neapolitan pizza, as per Michelin Maestro Enzo Coccia’s recipe.
+This restaurant is inside Dublin’s Powerscourt Townhouse Centre and they serve authentic Neapolitan pizza, as per Michelin Maestro Enzo Coccia’s recipe.

-We order their Tomato Soup and Mushroom Ravioli, which are very tasty, although a bit expensive, in our opinion.
-But even though this restaurant is inside a busy mall, it’s got a chill vibe, and the staff was very friendly and efficient.
+We order their Tomato Soup and Mushroom Ravioli, which are very tasty, although the portions are a bit small for the price… But even though this restaurant is inside a busy mall, it’s got a chill vibe and the staff was very friendly and efficient.

 So while you’re waiting for your grub, check out Brian Johnson’s tweed hat, Jimi Hendrix’s silk shirt, Slash’s top hat, Ringo Starr’s drumsticks, and more!
 There’s also a drum set hanging from the ceiling, live music happens quite often, and don’t miss the Rock Shop with its iconic merch on your way out!